cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 XofFixedKeyAes128 in {{xof-fixed-key-aes128}} implements a correlation-robust
 hash function using fixed-key AES.
 For security, it assumes that AES with a fixed key can be modeled as a random permutation {{GKWY20}}.
-Additionally, we use a different AES key for every client, which in the ideal cipher model leads to better concrete security {{GKWWY20}}.
+Additionally, a different AES key is used for every report, which in the ideal cipher model leads to better concrete security {{GKWWY20}}.

-We note that for verifiability, the analysis of {{BBCGGI21}} still assumes a random oracle to make the IDPF extractable.
-We therefore use XofTurboShake128 instead for the last level of the tree.
+Note that for verifiability, the analysis of {{BBCGGI21}} still assumes a random oracle to make the IDPF extractable.
+Thus XofTurboShake128 is used instead for the last level of the tree.
 It is important that XofTurboShake128 supports many seed lengths, in particular 16 bytes, as this is the seed size for the inner levels.

 While XofFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, there are no known attacks exploiting this difference.
-We also stress that even if the IDPF is not extractable, Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.
+And even if the IDPF is not extractable, Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.

 ## Choosing FLP Parameters {#security-multiproof}